Submissions and Contest Rules

 Due to the volume of entries, youth librarians read each poem and select potential finalists from each age division.
 The selected entries are then sent to this year's judge, Barbara Blanks.
-She will select two equal winners from each age category for a total of twelve equal winners.
-There is no first or second place.
+She will select one winner from each grade category for a total of twelve equal winners.

 What are the prizes?

-Winners will receive a certificate and a keepsake book containing all the winning poems and will have the opportunity to be recorded reciting their poem for a virtual library program (not required).
+Winners will receive a certificate and a keepsake book containing all the winning poems and will have the opportunity to recite their poem at a poetry reception (not required).

 What happens once I have submitted my poem?

 Once the poem is submitted to us, we cannot return it.
 All entries must be submitted online using the form below.
 Please verify your contact information is correct BEFORE you submit your entry.
 We will not be able to verify or change contact information once an entry is submitted.
 Due to the high volume, we are unable to personally return phone calls regarding the poetry contest.